-- A minimum of 40% of CEUs are now required to come directly from AHIMA resources (including HCPro products, services, and family of brands) and/or Component Associations.
+- A minimum of 40% of CEUs are now required to come directly from AHIMA resources and/or Component Associations.
 Remaining CEUs can come from the AHIMA Approved Continuing Education Provider Program (ACEP) partners and other third-party education providers.
 It is now easier to earn the required CEUs with the newly recognized CEU opportunities, in addition to the existing ways to earn CEUs and free CEUs provided to AHIMA members annually. - The Commission on Certification for Health Informatics and Information Management (CCHIIM) voted to defer the implementation of the 40% AHIMA and/or Component Associations CEU requirement until no earlier than January 1, 2025. - This postponement provides credential holders ample time to understand the changes and adjust their plans accordingly.